Massachusett language: English influences in the Massachusett language

-Gloucester Old Spot sow and piglets, an ancient English breed similar to the colonists' pigs.
-Massachusett speakers adopted English terms for pigs, which they used for meat.

 With the arrival of the English colonists, the Native Americans quickly began to adopt English in order to communicate and participate in wider society by necessity as the English settlers came to surround and outnumber the natives.
 The Native Americans adopted the new crops—oates, barley, wheatash, rye; animal husbandry and domesticated animals—oxin, gôates, maresog, hogs; tools and farming methods and material culture—chember ('chamber'), puneetur ('pewter'), patakoot ('petticoat'), coneeko ('calico' garments), etc. As the Native Americans began to lose their autonomy and were settled into the Praying towns, adopting Christianity—deacon, Bibl, Testament, commandment; colonial laws and courts—seal, mark, entered by, king, justice; naming customs—Junior, Senior; and eventually adopted the English system of measurements—miles, arcours (acres); calendar systems—January, month, Tuesday, year; and self-government—jureeman ('juryman'), tithingman ('tithe collector'), selectmons ('selectman'), consteppe ('constable') and economics—shillings, pence, monêash ('money'), deed, etc. In addition, many words were introduced by the missionaries unable to find or unaware of a suitable Massachusett translation, thus introducing the proper people and place names of the Bible and various concepts, many of which were later adopted by the Native Americans—horsumoh Pharoah ('Pharoah's horsmen'), shepsoh ('shepherd'), cherubimsog, ark, Moab, Canaane, Jerusalem, lattice, etc.

-Counterfeit shilling from the reign of Charles I (reverse).
-Use of English currency led to the words moneash ('money'), pence, shillings, and pay- as a verbal root for 'pay'.

 A number of words were borrowed in their English plural form, used in their singular, and pluralized to however the Native Americans assumed whether the term in question was animate or inanimate.
 For example, oxsin ('oxen'), peegs ('pigs') and cows ('cows') represented the singular 'ox', 'pig' and 'cow' and but were rendered in the plural as oxinog ('oxenak), pigsack ('pigsack) and cowsog ('cowsak) for 'oxen', 'pigs' and 'cows'.
 Mass nouns were also often adopted this way and appear in the plural, for example barleyash ('barleyash), monêash ('moneyash) and shottash ('shotash) for 'barley', 'money' and 'shot' (fired).
 Most nouns encountered in their plural were realized this way.
 Other loans, most of which would probably been more commonly heard in the singular were also thus adopted, giving saut ('salt'), Indian ('Indian') and plantation ('plantation').